sw1a403/Simulation-program/README.md

 To use this program you will need to download the source code and compile main.c.
 You will need a C compiler like MinGW GCC found at: http://www.mingw.org/ to compile this program.

-After compiling the program and running it you will be prompted to type in the follow user inputs:
+After compiling the program and running it you will be prompted to type in the follow user inputs: (Subject to change.)

+* Max speed of the motor vehicles and bus in km/h will be converted to m/s.
+* Do you want to use traffic light during the simulation?
+  * If yes what timing intervals will the traffic light use in seconds.